 In 2015 Stratford Butterfly Farm celebrated its 30th Birthday, it was during these celebrations that Clive announced that the butterfly farm would be refurbished during the early part of 2016 with a new Maya theme inspired by it’s link to the rainforests of Belize and the Fallen Stones Butterfly Farm.

 The work started in early January and culminated in a grand re-opening ceremony, with the High Commissioner of Belize, Perla Perdomo cutting the ribbon on Friday 22 July 2016. alongside her were a number of Belizean diplomats, the Stratford-upon-Avon Mayor Cllr.
 Juliet Short and internationally renowned Maya Archaeologist, Dr Diane Davies, Clive Farrell and General Manager, Richard Lamb.

 Clive Farrell, Richard Lamb and the Butterfly Team are dedicated to making a visit to Stratford Butterfly Farm memorable and inspiring and constantly strive to make the Butterfly Farm the best it can be.

-We are currently upgrading our greenhouse so that we can grow even more beautiful planting for the Butterfly Farm.
 There are plenty more exciting ideas and plans in place for the next few years and we can’t wait to share them with you!